AlvinZC4/Note-Taker/README.md

   ## Test Code

-  No test were created during the development of this application
+  No test were created during the development of this application.

   ## Contribution Guidelines

-  Please check your code for errors before making a merge request
+  Please check your code for errors before making a merge request.

   ## Ask Questions